Quantum Controls & Hardware-Aware Compilation

 Embry-Riddle Aeronautical University | Daytona Beach, FL

-BS/MS Engineering Physics (Accelerated) | Expected May 2027
+- BS Engineering Physics | Expected May 2027

-Spacecraft Instrumentation Track, Computational Math Minor
+- Spacecraft Instrumentation Track, Computational Mathematics Minor

 Experience

-NASA Goddard Space Flight Center | May - Aug 2025
+NASA Goddard Space Flight Center | May – Aug 2025 OSTEM Intern, Atmospheric Remote Sensing

 Technical Skills